The

 Silver

-facilitates the joining of materials (called brazing when done at temperatures
+facilitates the joining of materials (called brazing when done at

-leak-tight and corrosion-resistant joints.
-Silver brazing alloys are
+naturally smooth, leak-tight and corrosion-resistant joints.
+Silver

 Coins